Multi-bit quantum random number generator from path-entangled single photons: Experiment

 \subsection{Setup}

 We used single photons generated from SPDC process to experimentally demonstrate a path-entangled multi-bit quantum random number generator.
 The schematic of the experimental setup is shown in Fig.\,\ref{fig:Expt}.
 A 10-mm-long PPKTP nonlinear crystal (Raicol) with an aperture size of 1\texttimes2 mm\textsuperscript{2} was pumped by a continuous-wave diode laser (Surelock, Coherent) at 405 nm.
 The crystal was type-II phase-matched with a poling period of $\Lambda = 10$~{\textmu}m.
 The pump laser was spatial-mode-filtered by coupling to a single-mode optical fiber (SMF) and a half-wave plate (H$_{1}$) was used to set the pump polarization.
 A plano-convex lens (L$_{1}$) of 300 mm was used to focus the laser into the center of the crystal with a spot size of 85~{\textmu}m.
 The variation in the wavelength of down-converted photons with temperature was studied using a spectrometer and the temperature was maintained at 39{\textdegree}C for obtaining down-converted photons at 810 nm.
 The orthogonally polarized photon pairs ($|H\rangle$, $|V\rangle$) generated were collimated using a plano-convex lens (L\textsubscript{2}) of 35 mm and separated using a polarization beam splitter (PBS\textsubscript{1}).
 The $|V\rangle$ polarized single photons were coupled into a single-mode optical fiber (SMF) or multi-mode optical fiber (MMF) using appropriate collection optics.
 A bandpass interference filter (IF) at 810 nm center wavelength with a bandwidth of 10 nm FWHM was used for filtering the residual pump light.
 It should be noted that only $|V\rangle$ polarized single photons are used as a source to generate path-entangled photons.
-Though we left the $|H\rangle$ photon unused in our setup, it can serve as a source for second independent path-entangled QRNG unit (QRNG 2).
+The $|H\rangle$ photon in our setup is used for heralding when heralded photons are used for QRNG and it is left unused when unheralded photons are used for QRNG.
+In such case, it can serve as a source for second independent path-entangled QRNG unit (QRNG 2).
+Maintaining fixed temperature or 810 nm of the down converted photons are not crucial for the experiment, a deviation of temperature by $\pm$15{\textdegree}C for PPKTP crystal did not alter much of our results.

 For a two-bit QRNG unit from single photon source, a configuration of three non-polarizing 50:50 beam splitters (BS\textsubscript{1}- BS\textsubscript{3}) in the path of single photons was used as shown in the Fig.\,\ref{fig:Expt}.
 Single photons at the output of the beam splitters BS\textsubscript{2} and BS\textsubscript{3} were coupled to multi-mode optical fibers (MMF) and detected using four single photon counting modules (SPCM-800-44-FC, Excelitas) with efficiencies of 65\%, dead time of 22 ns and dark counts {\textless} 100 Hz.
 The output of the SPCMs were fed to a time-correlated single photon counter (Time Tagger, Swabian instruments), and the arrival times of the photons were recorded with a time resolution of 4 ps.
 The same setup was used to generate one-bit random numbers by detecting photons at the output of the beam splitter BS\textsubscript{1}.